 Provides victims of crime with a guide to their rights.
 It also signposts victims to sources of further help and support.

-The Victim and Witnesses (Scotland) Act 2014 was created to improve the experience of victims and witnesses within the criminal justice system.
-One of its key provisions is that victims and witnesses have a legal right to request certain information about their case.
-This protocol summarises what information can be requested, who can request it, and how and where requests should be made.
+Victims and witnesses have a legal right to request certain information about their case.
+This document explains what information can be requested, who can request it, and how and where requests should be made.

 - Making a Victim Statement (published 2018)